yegor256/xdsd/_drafts/2014-04-11-puzzle-driven-development-by-roles.md

 with a spirit of Puzzle Driven Development (PDD), from points of view of different project members.

-There are six key roles in any software team:
+Basically, there are six key roles in any software team:

  * Project Manager &mdash; gives tasks and pays on completion
  * System Analyst &mdash; documents product owners' ideas